Abelboby/Bank-Sms-Reader/README.md

    - Transaction data structure design
    - Efficient filtering and search algorithms

+## 🤝 Future Updates

+Planned features for upcoming releases:
+- Support for more banks and SMS formats
+- Export transactions to CSV/PDF
+- Custom categories for transactions
+- Budget tracking and alerts
+- Transaction insights with AI
+- Cloud backup option
+- Widgets for quick insights
+- Transaction sharing

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests.
 You can help by: